-Soon it will be the time when trees begin to bud and the birds let us know that the time has come to enjoy the great outdoors.
-The long awaited start of spring is coming.
-Nature awakens from its winter slumber bringing us the activity of wildlife looking for love.
+Soon it will be the time of year again when trees begin to bud and the birds let us know that it's almost time to once again enjoy the warm and welcoming great outdoors.

-A sure sign that spring is here, is that distinct smell that only a striped skunk can emit.
-As they emerge periodically during warm spells looking for that special someone (late February through March).
-Interestingly, they are not true hibernators but will sleep deeply for up to three and a half months and as the weather warms, they become more active.
+A sure sign that spring is here is that distinct smell that only a striped skunk can emit.
+As they emerge periodically during warm spells looking for that special someone to mate with (late February through March).
+Interestingly, they are not true hibernators, but will sleep deeply for up to three and a half months and as the weather warms, they become more active.

 Skunks are not the only ones that have heard spring’s alarm to awaken.
 Woodchucks or groundhogs (true hibernators, they sleep from the first heavy frost until spring) begin their quest for love in February and March.
 They are most active in the early morning and evening hours.
 Here is a cool fact you may not have known about these interesting creatures, they have been known to climb trees as high as 20 feet.